Healthdirect Free Australian health advice you can count on.

 • temperature

-If they show signs of GBS infection, your doctor will recommend a blood test and maybe other tests too, depending on your baby's symptoms.
+If they show signs of group B streptococcal infection, your doctor will recommend a blood test and maybe other tests too, depending on your baby's symptoms.

-Complications depend on the type of infection you have and where the infection is in your body.
+Complications depend on the type of infection you have and where the group B streptococcal infection is in your body.
+Your doctor may talk to you about antibiotics, and how they can help prevent complications — this is especially important during childbirth.

 Resources and support

-Do you prefer to read languages other than English?
-NSW Health has fact sheets on pregnancy screening for Group B streptococcus in different languages.
+NSW Health has fact sheets on pregnancy screening for Group B streptococcus and sepsis in different languages.

 Learn more here about the development and quality assurance of healthdirect content.